tr7200/Vadam/README.md

 diagonal multivariate gaussian distribution, though those may be added in the future.
-- The Pytorch version of Vadam also includes the ability to provide Monte Carlos sampling to parameter updates, which is not included here.
+- The Pytorch version of Vadam also includes the ability to provide Monte Carlo sampling to parameter updates, which is not included here.
 However, the ablation tests in appendix I.2 uses 1 Monte Carlo sample so this simplification may not adversely affect variation too badly.
 See [here](https://thinklab.com/content/2693564) for more information on the